MARTIMM/gnome-gtk3/docs/content-docs/tutorial/Groundwork/Signal.md

 ```
 Only you won't know if there were any events processed.
 The value returned is 0 or 1 to show if the current event loop was exited.

 Yes, current event loop, because event loops can be nested, although, I do not yet have a good example for it.
 It seems that dialog widgets use a local event loop.
-I can imagine that a modal dialog shields the events from parent windows off by doing that but that needs to be found out yet.
+A modal dialog shields the events from parent windows off by just doing that.
 To get the current loop nesting level call `$main.main-level()`.

 There are other ways to run code and keep the interface responsive as is shown in the next example.
 It shows a scale widget which you can change and two buttons _Start Update_ and _Stop Update_.
 The start update button is used to start a process in a thread which mimic computations and show results by moving the scale left or right.
 The stop update button stops that process.
-While running, all gui elements stay responsive while running the 'updates' like button clicks and window resizes.
+While running, all gui elements stay responsive while running the 'updates'.

 ![image](images/signals-background-example.png)